banner-bg

 Why is one-to-one correspondence important in developing math skills in young children?

 Adults use one-to-one correspondence skills daily and probably don’t even realize it.
-When using a recipe, you need to know how much of each ingredient you need, and that is based on how many servings you want your dish to yield.
+For example, when following a recipe, you need to know how much of each ingredient you need, and that is based on how many servings you want your dish to yield.
 When you’re paying for those ingredients at the grocery store, you need to know how much money to pay the cashier.
 When the time comes to feed your family or guests, you’ll use one-to-one correspondence to determine one serving size for each person.

 As a teacher, you often use one-to-one correspondence to calculate how many crayon boxes, glue sticks, and other materials you need for your children.
 As you can see, one-to-one correspondence is used a lot in our day-to-day activities.